echoprotocol/echowiki/how-to/committee-member/freeze-unfreeze-committee-frozen-balance.md

-# Freeze and unfreeze committee frozen balance
+# How to: Freeze and unfreeze Echo funds for committee member

 ## Deposit funds